devgeniem/wp-geniem-roles/README.md

     Default: None

 $post_type
-    Use only if $blocked_posts values are type of string or mixed (int, string or mixed) (optional)
+    Needed only if $blocked_posts values are type of string or mixed (int, string or mixed) (optional)
-    Default: None
+    Default: ''
 ```